pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 Some steps may be hard when not on a build system, e.g. signing with the proper certificates / keys, and some may not be desirable when not on a build system, e.g. making changes to source control in the local workspace (i.e. local merges / branching / commits).

+As a side note.
+I have noticed that if the build time for an artefact exceeds a certain amount of time (somewhere between 5 - 10 minutes) it is highly likely that developers will exclusively use the CI/CD system to execute builds.
+This in turn will cause build times to increase further over time, most likely due to the fact that developers are no longer actively waiting for their builds.